1. Home

 A Detail on How it Works

-One thing I noticed while trying out a VFD device at the Microsoft stand at Enterprise Connect was that video calls from a VFD device started as video from the VFD device, but the user answering the call needs to decide if they want to turn on video or no.
+While trying out a VFD device at Enterprise Connect, I noticed that video calls from a VFD device started as video from that device, but the user answering the call needs to decide whether or not to turn on video.

 Using Microsoft Teams Virtual Front Desk with Landis Attendant Console